Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 in Listing [Bigrams](#list:text1).

 @bird-09 provide a detailed description of NLTK tools and techniques.
-See also the official NLTK website [@NLTKweb].
+See also the official NLTK website.^[http://www.nltk.org]

 ```r